Skip to main content

 By documenting the potential improvement anticipated from implementing a specific measure, the measure developer can make a strong case for why the organization should invest resources in development (or continued use) of the specific measure in its quality initiatives.
 At a minimum, the business case for a measure should state explicitly, in economic and societal terms, the expected costs and benefits of the measure.

-Examples of Quality Improvement Benefits
+Examples of Direct Quality Improvement Benefits

 • Better care through reduction of harm and positive influence on patients’ perception of their care